 All boats must comply with federal regulations regarding maximum capacities.
-The certification plate (See figure 2.2.1) located on the port gunwhale opposite the operator's console indicates certification by the National Marine Manufacturer's Association and in the case of international certification the sticker or plate indicates the maximum weight, number of persons, and horsepower your boat is rated to handle.
+The certification plate (See figure 2.2.1) located on the port gunwale opposite the operator's console indicates certification by the National Marine Manufacturer's Association and in the case of international certification the sticker or plate indicates the maximum weight, number of persons, and horsepower your boat is rated to handle.

+NEVER carry more weight or passengers than indicated on the certification plate, regardless of the weather or water conditions.
 The number of persons on board must be reduced if you go out in poor weather and rough water.